-As a United States Marine Corps Family of 15 years, our family have had our own share of challenges, as most Marines can admit.
+As a United States Marine Corps Family of 15 years, our family have had our own share of challenges, as most military families can admit.
 However, to add to our own personal trials, we received devastating news on the morning of the 236th Marine Corps Birthday Ball.
 Upon waking up that morning to a usually festive and exciting day, our 2 year old son Carter had to go the Emergency Room (ER).

 “Mr. and Mrs. Sabins, we unfortunately have devastating news about your son!”